-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of EAGLE MATERIALS INC. HOURLY PROFIT SHARING PLAN as of December 31, 2014 and 2013, and changes in its net assets available for benefits for the year ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of PROFIT SHARING AND RETIREMENT PLAN OF EAGLE MATERIALS INC. as of December 31, 2014 and 2013, and the changes in its net assets available for benefits for the year ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.